ARCHIVE

 --list "/home/docs, /home/abc/1.tar, /home/abc/1.jpeg"

---template value template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
+--template value Template to match object or file names; may contain prefix (that could be empty) with zero or more ranges

 (with optional steps and gaps), e.g.:

---template "" # (an empty or '*' template matches eveything)
+--template "" # (an empty or '*' template matches everything)

 --template 'dir/subdir/'